-M&S’s Movement to Work programme, Make Your Mark, is a training and mentoring scheme that gives unemployed young people the skills, experience and confidence they need to find a job.
+M&S’s Movement to Work programme, Mark’s and Start, is a training and mentoring scheme that gives unemployed young people the skills, experience and confidence they need to find a job.

-If you’re aged between 18 – 25 and not in employment, education or training, Make Your Mark could be exactly the programme you’ve been looking for.
+If you’re aged between 18 – 25 and not in employment, education or training, Mark’s and Start could be exactly the programme you’ve been looking for.
 Designed in partnership with The Prince’s Trust, it provides young people with hands-on experience of an M&S job, training in employability skills and the support of a coach and buddy.
 It may even lead to a permanent position.

 Marks & Spencer Case Studies

 Sean McNeill, 25, Glasgow